Safnaj/COVID19-Predictions-LK/README.md

 ### Alogrithm

 Time Series Analysis is one of the Machine Learning Prediction Technique.
 Prophet is a forecasting model which allows to deal with multiple seasonalities.
-It’s an open source software released by Facebook Data Science team.
+It’s an open source library released by Facebook Data Science team.

 ### Author